Throughout the years, some rules of time travel has always been set in stone.

 - Having to save HYDRA to save S.H.I.E.L.D is a nice little twist to make the Agents mission even more complicated.
 Trying to stop powerful enemies to save a powerful enemy.

 - The 30’s make for a interesting time for the team and has many opportunities for side stories this season if they want to use them.
 Especially for Mack and Daisy.
 (Being a person of color is no picnic right now in America so imagine being one in the 1930’s ? )

-- Always a welcoming sight to see Patton Oswalt as a Koenig – this time as a ancestor who was a part of the SSR…which becomes S.H.I.E.L.D if you remember watching Agent Carter.
+- Always a welcoming sight to see Patton Oswalt as a Koenig – this time as an ancestor who was a part of the SSR…which becomes S.H.I.E.L.D, if you remember watching Agent Carter.